Fellme/King_County_Housing_Fell/README.md

 ### Number of Available Homes for Renovations
 ![image](https://user-images.githubusercontent.com/20844445/228362123-567d2aa4-1d83-4cee-9d21-4bb6f8aba2db.png)

-Answering part of your first question, there is a substantial supply of homes that have not been renovated.
+Answering part of our first question, there is a substantial supply of homes that have not been renovated.
 ### Pricing Differences between Renovated Homes and Non-Renovated Homes
 ![image](https://user-images.githubusercontent.com/20844445/228362323-98886e71-0fa7-4d5f-87ce-be825c873191.png)

 There is a 27% increase in homes that have been renovated.
-I would recommend sending crews from renovation centered shows.
+I would recommend sending crews from renovation centered shows and setting aside a budget item for renovations.

 ### Trend in Home Price Compared to Age of Home
 ![image](https://user-images.githubusercontent.com/20844445/228363845-69d99914-f970-4f73-8999-92c9569e88d1.png)